Bag-of-Vectors Autoencoders for Unsupervised Conditional Text Generation: Background: Emb2Emb

-\emph{Embedding-to-Embedding} ($\embtoemb$) was introduced by \citet{mai2020plug} as both a supervised and an unsupervised framework for conditional text generation.
-The core idea is to disentangle the transition from the discrete text space to a continuous latent space from the specific task, allowing for larger-scale pretraining with unlabeled data.
+\emph{Embedding-to-Embedding} ($\embtoemb$) \citep{mai2020plug} is a general framework for both supervised and an unsupervised conditional text generation.
+The core idea is to disentangle the specific task from the transition from the discrete text space to a continuous latent space (\emph{plug and play}), allowing for larger-scale pretraining with unlabeled data.